Scott attempts to circumnavigate North America on a bicycle towing a trailer of books.

 Of course, bicycling isn’t everyone’s dream, but everyone has dreams.
 Why not join me for a ride through the countryside as an example that you can take that first small step in your own personal adventure of discovery?
 Why not challenge yourself and inspire your loved ones by sharing the adventure for an hour?
 Join the ride.

-Maybe you’re not a bicyclist but your passionate about the message.
+Maybe you’re not a bicyclist but you’re passionate about the message.
 Why not help co-create the adventure (and your own) by helping network, or just sharing a hot cup of coffee and a warm conversation.
 If you’re a really ambitious community member why not plan a speaking engagement at your business, church or school, or organize a local bike ride in your town.
 Some quick ideas.

 Thanks to everyone for helping to make our “impossible” dreams possible